Kalmat/ColorOutOfSpace/README.md

 # Color Out Of Space Mod for Minecraft 1.16.3 #

-The horror which fell from the sky.
+The horror fell from the sky.

 ### STARTING OUT ###